 It was an admiration returned by Auerbach.
 He spoke to me in 2009, of the way in which Freud, while using an essentially naturalistic idiom – which according to conventional art historical ideas ought by now to be completely outworn – was nonetheless able to produce results that were unfailingly fresh and novel.
 Despite long years of friendship, he retained a feeling that Freud was in some ways enigmatic.
 While Francis Bacon would discourse brilliantly about art, Auerbach remembered that Freud said less on the subject.

 "Although he's more concerned, I think, with guarding his instinct and not making too many pronouncements, when Lucian does say something about painting it's very well worth listening to.
-You realize that there's a great intuitive mechanism underneath that he's not going to expose.
+You realise that there's a great intuitive mechanism underneath that he's not going to expose.
 Sickert defined genius as 'self-preservation in a talent'.
 I think Lucian's got a very strong sense of the self-preservation of his talent."

 In 1975-6, Auerbach sat for Freud which resulted in a magnificent portrait.
 It was a return of a compliment: in 1960, Freud sat for Auerbach for the charcoal portrait, which will be auctioned in the Bonhams Contemporary Art Sale in February.